 As the old ad slogan used to say, Oils ain’t oils, and that’s very true for motorcycle lubrication which has different requirements from cars.

-French oil company Motul says oils in your car are mainly to lubricate moving parts in the engine, while oils in your motorcycle not only lubricate the engine but also cool the clutch and lubricate and protect the gearbox.
+French oil company Motul says a car engine oil is mainly to lubricate moving parts in the engine, while oils in your motorcycle not only lubricate the engine but also cool the clutch and lubricate and protect the gearbox.

 Motul has supplied the following information for riders so they can choose the correct oil for their bike:

 Because a motorcycle uses the same oil for both engine and gearbox the oil needs to offer protection for engine components and the gears.
 This requires motorcycle oil to be uniquely formulated with dedicated technology.